 Family members and caregivers often play a large role in helping and supporting individuals with a mental illness.
 Whether you’re providing a lot of assistance or very little, these programs can help you better understand how to best support your loved one.

-• NAMI Family Support Group – NAMI-format family support groups in 4 languages (English, Spanish, Mandarin, Korean).
+- NAMI Family Support Group – NAMI-format family support groups in 4 languages (English, Spanish, Mandarin, Korean).

-• NAMI Basics – 6-week course for parents and caregivers of minors who have a mental illness.
+- NAMI Basics – 6-week course for parents and caregivers of minors who have a mental illness.
 Complete it online from the comfort of your home, at your own pace.
-Register for BASICSOnDEMAND at https://basics.nami.org
+Learn more and register at NAMI Basics OnDemand | NAMI.

-• NAMI Homefront Online– NAMI Homefront Online is a 6-week online course designed specifically to help families of military service members and veterans living with mental health conditions.
+- NAMI Homefront Online – NAMI Homefront Online is a 6-week online course designed specifically to help families of military service members and veterans living with mental health conditions.
 The course enables these family members to better understand the challenges faced by these veterans/service members and improves their ability to care for their veteran or service member.

 NAMI Provider Education – 5-week course for professionals who work with clients who have a mental illness.